 Preparing your business for the exit from the EU

-The UK has voted to leave the European Union which will take effect on the 29th March 2019, commonly referred to as Brexit.
+The UK has voted to leave the European Union, commonly referred to as Brexit.
+Chiltern and South Bucks District Councils are working with Aylesbury Vale District Council, Wycombe District Council and Buckinghamshire County Council to prepare for EU Exit.
 There are various steps you can take to ensure your business is prepared for this process and to ensure minimal impact to your day-to-day operations.

 There are a range of support functions available locally to provide advice to you and your business:

-- Chiltern and South Bucks District Councils are working to ensure there are plans in place for a 'no deal' scenario.
+- Chiltern and South Bucks District Councils are working to ensure there are plans in place for any scenario.
 For further information and support for your business email our Economic Development Team at EconDev@ChilternAndSouthBucks.gov.uk.

 - Take a look at the Buckinghamshire Business First website for specific business information and advice or email them at BusinessSupport@bbf.uk.com.

 - Read Buckinghamshire County Council's report: 'Brexit in Buckinghamshire: Shaping the future, harnessing growth'.

 Advice from the Government